 Where to Start Monitoring

 The goal of good application monitoring is to know, not believe, what’s happening with your software.
-Every application is different.
+We've done our best to give you effortless visibility into your AWS infrastructure, but every application is different.
 Different goals, different technologies, and different customers.
-Those differences mean that you and your team will need monitoring tailored to you.
+Those differences mean that you and your team may need monitoring tailored to you.

 Only you know the metrics that matter the most, but we can help you get started: